williamstern/interop/docs/getting_started.rst

    * *Dashboard*.
 Navigates to the dashboard showing all mission elements, active team details, etc.
    * *Review Targets*.
 Navigates to the page to review targets submitted.
-   * *Evaluate Teams (CSV)*.
-Evaluates the teams for the mission being viewed.
-     This is otherwise the same as the System link.
+   * *Evaluate Teams*.
+Navigates to the page to download team evaluations.

 **Django Admin Dashboard**.
 From the SUAS Admin Dashboard, you can use the menu